The Temptation in the Desert

 Tempted at the point of real need

-Matthew is specific about the timing: Jesus has just spent forty days and nights fasting in the wilderness, and "after fasting forty days and forty nights, he was hungry" (Matthew 4:2, NIV) — an understatement that sets up exactly why the first temptation lands where it does.
-"The tempter came to him and said, 'If you are the Son of God, tell these stones to become bread'" (Matthew 4:3, NIV).
+Matthew is specific about the timing: Jesus has just spent forty days and nights fasting in the wilderness, and "he fasted forty days and forty nights, and afterward he was hungry" (Matthew 4:2, RSV-CE) — an understatement that sets up exactly why the first temptation lands where it does.
+"The tempter came and said to him, 'If you are the Son of God, command these stones to become loaves of bread'" (Matthew 4:3, RSV-CE).
 This isn't an abstract test.
 It's aimed directly at genuine, physical hunger, framed as a simple, private solution that would harm no one.

 A somber painting of a solitary, weary figure sitting on rocks in a barren desert landscape at dusk, hands clasped in thought.